NCAR/fire-indices/README.md

 The code is based on calculations made in "A Drought Index for Fire Control" by John Keetch and George Byram in 1968.

 ## mFFWI
 mFFWI is the modified Fosberg Fire Weather Index.
-Its inputs are daily surface windspeed in m/s, daily maximum temperature, daily relative humidity, and KBDI.
-The final calculations require windspeed in mph, but a conversion is built in to the function.
+Its inputs are daily surface windspeed, daily maximum temperature, daily relative humidity, and KBDI.

 The modified Fosberg index has a stronger correlation to area burned than the original Fosberg index.
 This is due to the inclusion of KBDI, and therefore precipitation, into the calculations.
 Technically, mFFWI starts at 0 and is an open ended scale, but usually exists between 0 and 100. mFFWI values above 50 suggest significant fire danger.
 Below 25 suggests little fire danger.

 Each calculation is independent of the previous day.
 Additionally, the code expects KBDI as an input, so KBDI calculations should always be completed before running mFFWI.

 ## CFWI
 CFWI is the Canadian Fire Weather Index.
-Its inputs are daily surface windspeed in m/s, daily maximum temperature, daily relative humidity, and daily precipitation.
+Its inputs are daily surface windspeed, daily maximum temperature, daily relative humidity, and daily precipitation.
 Some datasets do not have average daily humidity, in which case use the inputs of daily max and min humidities, averaged together.
-The current code is currently set up to take in the two and average them.
+The code can read in either average humidity or daily max and min, with the max and min version currently commented out.

 CFWI usually operates in a smaller range than other fire indices.
 Typically, 0-5 is considered low fire danger, 5-10 is moderate, 10-20 is high, 20-30 is very high, and anything greater than 30 is considered extreme.